 As the port of Shanghai is surrounded by the industrial and manufacturing places in Zhejiang and Jiangsu, it is very attractive to many businessmen around the world.
 It’s convenient to ship your cargo from this port if you plan to wholesale nearby.

-The main cargo categories of Shanghai port include containers, coal, metal ores, petroleum, and its products, steel, mining construction materials, machinery, and equipment, etc.
+The main cargo categories of Shanghai port include containers, coal, metal ores, petroleum, and its products, steel, mining construction materials, machinery, construction equipment, etc.

 2. Port of Ningbo-Zhoushan